 LSAT Prep Course

-- This is a very personal decision.
+- Whether or not to invest in a professional LSAT prep course is a very personal decision.

 - It is very possible to do well on the LSAT without one if you are good at creating and following your own structure.